rolspace/www.rolandoramos.tech/_drafts/2017-03-24-creating-a-custom-jekyll-dockerfile.markdown

 <img class="center-block img-responsive" src="/assets/170328/jekyll-container-error-2.jpg" />

-I added pygments into the Gemfile and then, I realized I was missing more stuff that would be needed in a proper Jekyll container setup...Good thing I had decided to do this.
+I added pygments into the Gemfile and then...I realized I was missing more stuff that would be needed in a proper Jekyll container setup...Good thing I had decided to do this.
+I created the Gemfile with my dependencies:

+{% highlight ruby %}
+{% endhighlight %}

 This time docker ran successfully, and I was able to trigger the "jekyll serve" from the container's bash: